 Jim: You know what, I’m going to have to say it was 1973 and I loved baseball.
 I’m trying to figure out how I went full blown Mets because I remember the Yankees, watching the Yankees and the Mets.
-I was a little kid, I was only four-years-old and I remember Mickey Rivers and Roy White and I would imitate Mickey Rivers.
+I was a little kid – I was only four-years-old – and I remember Mickey Rivers and Roy White and I would imitate Rivers.

 All I remember is that year, ’73, as a little boy.
 I turned five in June and I fell in love with the Mets.
 My first love was Tom Seaver and Jon Matlack, and then it was Koosman and Wayne Garrett, and Félix Millán.
 There clearly was a lot of Met fans around me; my father was a Mets fan, my mom, so it had to have been kind of built.
-I remember on my own, I kind of decided that (being a Mets fan) on my own.
+I remember on my own I kind of decided that (I was a Mets fan).